List of Death (metal band) members

 Death was an American death metal band from Altamonte Springs, Florida.
-Formed in late 1983 under the name Mantas, the group originally consisted of guitarist and vocalist Chuck Schuldiner, second guitarist Frederick "Rick Rozz" DeLillo, and drummer and vocalist Barney "Kam" Lee.
+Formed in 1983 under the name Mantas, the group originally consisted of guitarist Chuck Schuldiner, second guitarist Frederick "Rick Rozz" DeLillo, and drummer and vocalist Barney "Kam" Lee.
 The band went through many personnel changes during its tenure, before disbanding in December 2001 upon Schuldiner's death.
-The final lineup of Death featured Schuldiner on guitars and vocals, Shannon Hamm on guitars, Richard Christy on drums (both since 1996), and Scott Clendenin on bass (from 1996 to 1997, and since 1998).
+The final lineup of Death featured Schuldiner on guitars and vocals, Shannon Hamm on guitars, Richard Christy on drums, (since 1997) and Scott Clendenin on bass (since 1998).

 History

 1983–1987

-Chuck Schuldiner formed Mantas in late 1983 with drummer/vocalist Kam Lee and guitarist Rick Rozz.
+Chuck Schuldiner formed Mantas in 1983 with drummer/vocalist Kam Lee and guitarist Rick Rozz.
 The band recorded its first rehearsal demo in early 1984, which is known unofficially as Emotional.
-The recording featured a temporary bassist called Dave Tett, who left after just a few rehearsals and was the band's only bassist during its tenure as Mantas.
+The recording featured a temporary bassist named Dave Tett, who left after just a few rehearsals and was the band's only bassist during its tenure as Mantas.
 The group released its first official demo, Death by Metal, in the summer of 1984.
 In September, the band briefly broke up for "two or three weeks", and returned in October under the new name of Death.
-Reign of Terror was recorded later that month.
+The Reign of Terror demo was recorded later that month.

-Shortly after the recording of the Infernal Death demo in March 1985, Rozz left Death; Schuldiner and Lee recorded Rigor Mortis the next month.
-During the summer, guitarist Matt Olivo and bassist Scott Carlson joined the band, however after Lee left and they struggled to find a replacement, the pair left after just a few months.
+Shortly after the recording of the Infernal Death demo in March 1985, Rozz left Death; Schuldiner and Lee recorded the Rigor Mortis demo the next month.
+Guitarist Matt Olivo and bassist Scott Carlson of the band Genocide joined the band that May.
+However after Lee left and they struggled to find a replacement, the pair left after just a few months.
 In September, Schuldiner relocated to San Francisco, California and built a new Death lineup with bassist Erik Meade and former D.R.I. drummer Eric Brecht.
-The trio released Back from the Dead in October, before both new members left in December and Schuldiner returned to Florida.
+The trio released the Back from the Dead demo in October, before both new members left in December and Schuldiner returned to Florida.

 Death took a brief hiatus in early 1986, while Schuldiner briefly rehearsed with Canadian group Slaughter.
 In March, the guitarist and vocalist moved to San Francisco again, where he formed a new incarnation of Death with drummer Chris Reifert.
 Working as a two-piece, with Schuldiner handling bass duties, the group issued the demo Mutilation in April, which led to the band signing a deal with Combat Records.
+The band briefly played with bassist Steve Di Giorgio of Sadus, with whom they shared practice space.
+Di Giorgio also played on a test pressing of Scream Bloody Gore.
 In November the band recorded its debut full-length album, Scream Bloody Gore, which was issued the following May.
 Before the album's release, the duo was briefly joined by second guitarist John Hand.